pepa65/misc/README.md

 ```

 ## sct.c
-**Utility to set the screen "temperature" to shift the blue-red balance**
+**Utility to set the screen "temperature" to adjust the red-blue balance**

 See the file for instructions to compile and use.